Collection Tips & FAQs

 Proper sorting makes a difference!
 Garbage goes in the gray, recyclables in the blue, and organics (food/yard waste) in the green.
 Visit our multi-family service guide page.

-For a searchable alphabetized list of what belongs in each container, click here.
+Click here f or searchable list of what belongs in each container.

 I have questions regarding my last invoice.
 Is there someone who can help me?

 It’s important to us that our customers understand their invoices and correct any mistakes as soon as possible.
-Please contact us with your questions.
+Contact us with your questions.